-- 1.1 The TEC requires tertiary institutes to use the Literacy and Numeracy for Adults Assessment Tool (ALNAT) an online diagnostic tool to assess students studying at levels 1, 2 and 3.
-NMIT also assesses students studying at Level 4 and 5, except those studying through eCampus.
-Apart from the statutory obligations, ALNAT can also help tutors develop programmes for learners that target any skill gaps, in alignment with the Adult Learning Progressions, matching their specific needs and strengthening their literacies, such as reading, writing, numeracy, speaking, listening and IT skills. - 1.2 The programme areas are responsible for ensuring that all Levels 1 5 students (except eCampus students on courses at level 4 or 5) undertake both an initial assessment at the start of the programme of study, and a re-assessment, if required, before the end of the programme. - 1.3 The resulting reports are between the student, tutor(s) and learning support staff.
+1.1 The TEC requires tertiary institutes to use the Literacy and Numeracy for Adults Assessment Tool (ALNAT) - an online diagnostic tool to assess students studying at levels 1, 2 and 3.
+NMIT also assesses students studying at Level 4 and 5.
+Apart from the statutory obligations, ALNAT can also help tutors develop programmes for learners that target any skill gaps, in alignment with the Adult Learning Progressions, matching their specific needs and strengthening their literacies, such as reading, writing, numeracy, speaking, listening and IT skills.

+- 1.2 The programme areas are responsible for ensuring that all Levels 1 5 students undertake both an initial assessment at the start of the programme of study, and a re-assessment, if required, before the end of the programme. - 1.3 The resulting reports are between the student, tutor(s) and learning support staff.
 There is no pass or fail, but rather places each student along the continuum of the Adult Learning Progressions.
 With this information NMIT can better support students through deliberate acts of teaching and, if necessary, specific additional literacies support.